null-machine/limbus-company-roll-analyzer/index.md

 \+ Like Ninclair, benefits greatly from being the first action recipient

 \- Clashes are surprisingly bad, even for a negative coin unit (but his counter and reliance on self-sinking somewhat offset this)
-\- Sinking micro does not so much require forward thinking as punish a lack of it
+\- Sinking micro does not so much reward forward thinking as punish a lack of it
 \- Sinking stacks are not preserved between fights
 \- Somewhat reliant on being hit to accelerate sinking, which can lead to unintentional corrosions or staggers (but the latter is offset slightly from AEDD's passive or other sources of healing)
 \- Requires the team to be built around him and will not be able to function smoothly in random squads, and benefits more from being max level than usual